 Science Shows You Can Die of Boredom, Literally

 Sometimes we fail to take life and death seriously.
 Think back to those painful days of calculus class in high school.
-Like the sounds of a banshee ripping out its entrails, you and your classmates probably screamed the same screams heard year after year - "I'm so bored, I could die!"
+You and your classmates probably voiced the same complaint year after year: "I'm so bored, I could die!"
 And yet, did your calculus teacher care?
-Did they offer a hug or show the slightest empathy?
+Did they offer a hug or show the slightest bit of empathy?
 Probably not.
-And what about the desperate pleas of innocent children on long, monotonous car rides.
+And what about the desperate pleas of innocent children on long, monotonous car rides?
 All children want is a life free from boredom's jaws of death and yet, parents often ignore them.
-With this in mind, try to withhold your skepticism for a moment as I share a brand new scientific discovery:
+With this in mind, try to withhold your skepticism for a moment as I share a new scientific discovery:

 The more bored you are, the more likely you are to die prematurely

 Could cold-hearted calculus teachers and parents be culpable of involuntary manslaughter ?
 The answer is beyond my area of expertise.
 I'll leave that to legal authorities.
-What is important is that we consider what we can due to curb a potential epidemic.
-Boredom is not innocuous.
+What is important is that we consider what we can due to curb boredom.
+It may not be innocuous.

 If boredom kills, then perhaps cultivating curiosity heals.
-Of course, questions remain whether that boredom effect is a fluke.
+Of course, much more research is required to validate our understanding of boredom and curiosity.